couchbaselabs/couchbase-lite-tests/spec/tests/001-basic-replication.md

     * continuos: false
 4. Wait until the replicator is stopped.
 5. Check that all docs are replicated correctly.
-6. Start the replicator with the same config as the step 3.
-7. Wait until the replicator is stopped.
-8. Check that there is no docs replicated (NEED_API)
-9. Update docs in the local database (NEED_API)
-   * Add 2 new names in `_default._default`.
-   * Update 2 names in `_default._default`.
-   * Remove 2 names in `_default._default`.
-10. Start the replicator with the same config as the step 3.
-11. Wait until the replicator is stopped.
-12. Check that all changes are replicated correctly.

 ## test_pull_default_collection